 If you've bought a cellular iPad from someone other than Apple, you may later find that the iPad is locked to a particular network.
 If you insert a SIM from a different network you won't get cellular capabilities - just an error message and a sense of regret.
 Here, we explain how to unlock an iPad from a network to use any SIM.

-If you're trying to unlock an iPhone, read How to unlock an iPhone so you can use any SIM.
+If you're trying to unlock an iPhone read How to fix the "could not activate iPhone" error.

 (To be completely clear, this only applies to iPads with cellular capabilities.
 If you didn't cough up the extra £100, network lockdowns aren't something you need to worry about.
 If a Wi-Fi-only iPad starts misbehaving, you can cross 'being locked to the wrong network' off the list of possible problems.)